Snackels/WRO_Future-Engineer_Sunflower/README.md

     ;
 }
 ```
-We will start with the ```motor(4,20);```, it's the code which we use to start the motor, the number 4 indicates which motor we want to use in this case we put the motor wire in motor port 4.
-We started off at speed 20 to avoid the robot front wheel floating, we started with speed 20 for 400 milliseccond.
-After that we go to the speed 100 on the code ```motor(4,100):```.
-Next line is stared with the button, if the button is pressed the robot will get IMU from the function ```getTaco``` then it will start detecting the line with ```line_detection``` function.
-After that, the code ```int wall_distance = getDistance(); ``` is used to get the distance between the wall and robot, the ```getDistance();``` is a function we use to measure the distance with ultrasonic.
-The ```motor and steer``` part is used to calculate the right steering degree using the x variable we set in second section and the distance between the wall. the ultrasonic will turn into the wall once we cross the red or blue line.
-And if the robot crossed 12 lines it will start counting with timer for 1000 millisecond or 1 second.
-Then the robot will get IMU, turn to right degree and then it will stop.
+We begin with the code snippet motor(4, 20).
+This code is used to initiate the motor.
+The number "4" indicates the motor port in which the motor wire is connected.
+We set the initial speed to 20 for a duration of 400 milliseconds to prevent the robot's front wheel from drifting.
+After this, we increase the speed to 100 using the code motor(4, 100).

+The next step starts with a button press.
+When the button is pressed, the robot retrieves data from the IMU (Inertial Measurement Unit) through the function getTaco.
+Subsequently, the robot begins line detection using the line_detection function.

+To determine the distance between the robot and the wall, we use the code int wall_distance = getDistance().
+The function getDistance employs an ultrasonic sensor to measure this distance.

+The section involving "motor and steer" is responsible for calculating the appropriate steering degree based on the variable "x" defined in the earlier section and the distance from the wall.
+When the robot crosses a red or blue line, the ultrasonic sensor adjusts its position to align with the wall.

+If the robot crosses 12 lines, a timer is initiated for 1000 milliseconds (1 second).
+During this time, the robot acquires IMU data, turns to the correct degree, and then comes to a halt.
 ### Function [qualification round]

+This is all the function of our program.

+### `zeroyaw`
 ```c++
 void zeroYaw() {
   Serial1.begin(115200);